Fishy Vanishing Act

 What’s in the story?

 “Just keep swimming, just keep swimming.”
 Dory, the forgetful fish in Disney’s “Finding Nemo” sings this song, and it’s one that all ocean creatures live by.
 As the number of people on Earth increases, it becomes harder and harder for our underwater friends to keep on swimming.
 Some types of fish in the ocean are starting to go extinct, which means they’re disappearing forever.
 Naturally, scientists are concerned about what is causing this fishy vanishing act.
-In the Public Library of Science Biology article, “Global Human Footprint on the Linkage between Biodiversity and Ecosystem Functioning in Reef Fishes,” scientists tried to figure it out what impact humans have on ocean habitats.
+In the PLOS Biology article, “Global Human Footprint on the Linkage between Biodiversity and Ecosystem Functioning in Reef Fishes,” scientists tried to figure out what impact humans have on ocean habitats.

 One fish, Two fish, Red fish, Blue fish: What is biodiversity?

 To see how people are impacting ocean habitats, scientists needed to look at something called biodiversity.
 Biodiversity is how many different types of animals, plants, and all other living things happen to live in one area.
 Think of the school scene in Finding Nemo, where Nemo and his dad Marlin first see all of the neighborhood kids playing.
-There is a sting ray teacher, a pink squid, a seahorse, so many sea cucumbers, and other sea weeds.
+There is a sting ray teacher, a pink squid, a seahorse, so many sea cucumbers, and seaweeds.
 All of those creatures living in one area would be the biodiversity of Nemo’s neighborhood.
 Scientists measure biodiversity across different areas of ocean and coral reef to determine how well the community functions as a whole.